Get exclusive money-saving offers and guides

 Hello Therese!

-You got that right, it pays to have a saver account! :)
+You got that right, it pays to have a savings account! :)

-You can check our full-guide term deposits from different banks and their rates.
+If this interests you, please check our list of term deposits from different banks and their rates.

-Don’t forget to use our savings calculator to know which amount and term works for your needs!
+Don’t forget to use our savings calculator to know which amount and term work for your needs!

 Hope this helps.